 High School / Guidance Counselors

-You see her walking through the halls.
-She has the potential to become an effective leader, accomplished learner and valued contributor to our community.
-She might not even know the potential is within her, but you see it!
+You see them walking through the halls.
+They have the potential to become an effective leader, accomplished learner and valued contributor to our community.
+They might not even know the potential is within, but you see it!

-When you see a future Woodsie, encourage her to aspire higher.
-Advise her to consider Saint Mary-of-the-Woods College.
+When you see these young women and men, encourage them to aspire higher and consider Saint Mary-of-the-Woods College.
 Here you will find what you need to help your students make an informed decision as well as the steps they need to take to apply.

 Resources for You and Your Students

 - Is SMWC the right fit for your students?
 Download our Quick Facts to learn more about The Woods.

 - Explore over 25 undergraduate majors offered at SMWC.

 - Encourage young women and men to schedule a campus visit or attend one of the admission events.